 Everything in your business is shared, with all members having ‘unlimited liability.’
 This means all partners are personally liable for things like the company’s taxation or any debt incurred.

-As the phrase often goes, ‘they are the business’.
-In a partnership, the partners are the business too – and if one of them leaves then there’s no business.
+In a partnership, the partners are the business – so if someone leaves then there’s no business.
 Unless a written agreement is made, the partnership will be dissolved upon the resignation of one of the partners.

 While a business partnership is easy to register, unlimited liability can be worrying if things were to go wrong.
 If this is a concern to you or any of your partners, you can discuss the route of a limited liability partnership.